varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 - Identify security requirements
   - Capture the intentions of the software
   - Making requirements = spelling out our intentions
-- Make assumptions about the enviroment the software until run
+- Make assumptions about the environment the software until run
-  - Making assumptions = spelling out our knowledge of the enviroment
+  - Making assumptions = spelling out our knowledge of the environment
 - Design mechanisms satisfying the requirements given the assumptions

 ##### Examples of requirements